-Making the raster image is (usually) a two step process.
+Making a raster image is usually a two step process, e.g. with the exception of the builtin renderers such as TachyonInternal, TachyonLOptiXInternal, and TachyonLOSPRayInternal, or their respective interactive variants.
 First you must make a scene description file suitable for the chosen rendering program, and then execute the program using the new file as input to produce the raster image output.
 The external rendering programs typically support different output file formats, which may need to be converted to something more appropriate for you.
 It is impossible to predict what that might be, so we'll describe how to convert the different file types to Targa and let you use the tools listed in Table 8.1 to get what you need.
 Raster3D, Tachyon, and POV-Ray can produce Targa files, so you don't need to do anything but specify this output format.
 Rayshade creates RLE image files, which can be converted using ImageMagick.
 Radiance generates an .oct file, which can be converted with the rview and rpict commands included in the Radiance distribution.